 The end result of that is almost always more unhappiness.

-It’s easy to fall into the trap of always meeting your partner’s demands.
+It’s easy to fall into the trap of always meeting your partner’s demands and in the process start losing yourself in a relationship.

 That can range from changing your work schedule to pleasing them, to never cooking your favourite foods because they don’t like it etc.